pykaldi/pykaldi/README.md

 #### Offline ASR using Kaldi Models

 This is the most common scenario.
-We want to do offline ASR using pre-trained Kaldi models, such as [ASpIRE Chain Models].
+We want to do offline ASR using pre-trained Kaldi models, such as [ASpIRE chain models].
 Here we are using the term "models" loosely to refer to everything one would need to put together an ASR system.
 In this specific example, we are going to need: